Tax “LaSalle Street” to Meet Human Needs.

 (1 ) What is a “LaSalle Street” Tax?

 A “LaSalle Street Tax” or financial transactions tax (FTT) is a very small tax on the trading (buying/selling) of financial assets such as stocks, bonds, currencies and derivatives (futures and options) based on these assets.
 It is essentially a sales tax, such as when we buy/sell shoes or computers.
 “LaSalle Street” has come to mean the financial/trading district, the “Wall Street’ of the Midwest.

 (2) Why Illinois?

 Illinois has two of the largest financial markets in the world, the Chicago Mercantile Exchange (CME) and the Chicago Board Options Exchange (CBOE).
 Each year the value of products traded on these two exchanges totals well over $900 trillion.

 (3) How would a LaSalle Street tax (LST) work in Illinois?

-HB 5929, submitted by Rep. Mary Flowers, proposes a $1/contract fee on all agricultural futures and options traded on these two exchanges and a $2/contract fee on all other futures, futures options and options traded on these two exchanges.
+Proposals for a LaSalle Street Tax that have been submitted to the Illinois State Legislature call a $1/contract fee on all agricultural futures and options traded on these two exchanges and a $2/contract fee on all other futures, futures options and options traded on these two exchanges with the exception of options on individual stocks.
 Average contract size at these exchanges is more than $225,000, so this tax amounts to less than 2/1000 of a percent of average contract value.

 (4) That doesn’t sound like a very big tax – would the LST raise much money?